jiehwan94/jiehwan94.github.io/_posts/project/2021-08-30-QA-Internship-Project2.md

 We can compare the bug fix performance by all SEs vs. SE vs. SE Team.
 Again, bug fix performance is measured by 4 KPIs:

 1. Average number of bugs fixed per SE
-2. Time Taken per bug fix
+2. Average time taken per bug fix
 3. Critical impact of bugs
 4. Bug Fix Fail Rate